woocommerce/woocommerce-product-dependencies/readme.txt

 * Streamlined admin interface – prerequisite products are entered in a dedicated Dependencies tab.
 * Support for multiple product dependencies.
 * Support for ‘ownership’, ‘purchase’ and ‘ownership/purchase’ dependency types.

+Developers can checkout and contribute to the source code on the plugin's [GitHub Repository](https://github.com/franticpsyx/woocommerce-product-dependencies/).

 == Installation ==